|WHY NOT TRY LISTENING TO SOMETHING OFF THE BEATEN PATH, BUT WELL WORTH THE DETOUR!|

 It's been over thirty years since the silver disc made its debut, and many classical collectors are now searching beyond the standard repertoire for more esoteric fare.
 There's an abundance of the latter to be found in scores that down through the years have for one reason or another become lost to the general public.
 These have been seed for a bumper crop of discs whose content could be characterized as forgotten music by great composers and/or great music by forgotten composers.
 Some of them inevitably fall into the one-spin-trash-bin category.
 However, others could be described as "Classical Releases Of Current Key Significance," or "CROCKS", where "key significance" is meant to indicate hard to find music of exceptional intrinsic value.

 The Classical Lost & Found Web Site (CLOFO.com) and its associated CROCKS Newsletters tell adventurous listeners about these recordings.
-They're rated as either "RECOMMENDED", "SUGGESTED", "QUESTIONABLE" or "AUDIOPHILE", with the latter being discs in the first category that should also appeal to audiophiles because of their superior sound.
+They're rated as either "RECOMMENDED", "SUGGESTED", "QUESTIONABLE" or "AUDIOPHILE", with the last being discs in the first category that should also appeal to audiophiles because of their superior sound.
 The commentary is based solely on personal listening experiences.

 If you or any of your friends would like to be notified whenever there's a new CROCKS Newsletter on CLOFO.com, just click the e-mail address below and let us know.